hrushikeshrv/chessengine/README.md

 # Chess Engine
-This is my attempt at figuring out how to write a chess engine from scratch.
+My attempt at trying to figure how to write a chess engine from scratch.